Autism spectrum disorder, commonly known as ASD, affects how people communicate and interact with others. It affects how they make sense of the world.

 - Restricted or fixated interests e.g. only playing with certain toys or discussing certain topics.

 Language delays are also common with ASD, and many parents first present to a health professional with concerns that their child is not talking.
-However, language delays can occur with other diagnoses and are not exclusive to ASD.
+However, language delays can occur with other diagnoses and are not exclusive to autism.

 From 1994-2013, when the Diagnostic Statistical Manual (DSM) was revised, autism was divided into three diagnoses: autistic disorder, Asperger’s disorder and pervasive development disorder not otherwise specified (PDD-NOS).
 Now under the DSM-5, there is a single ‘umbrella’ diagnosis of autism spectrum disorder (ASD), with three severity categories (level 1, level 2 and level 3, in increasing order of severity)